 - EX-09 form

-In the case of a positive answer, the applicant must collect personally their visa within one month from the date of notification.
-Failure to do so, it will be understood that they have renounced the visa granted, and the procedure will be closed.nSome Consulates now require you to leave your Passports with them during the process and you must then provide special envelope (prepaid) for them to return the passport to you.
+In the case of a positive answer, the applicant must personally collect their visa within one month from the date of notification.
+Failure to do so, will mean that they have renounced the visa granted, and the procedure will be closed.nSome Consulates now require you to leave your Passports with them during the process and you must then provide special envelope (prepaid) for them to return the passport to you.